edgeworx/docs/content/en/docs/ai/anonymous-statistics.md

 Additionally, events are sent when a pipeline completes, an error condition is encountered, or if a certain amount of time has elapsed since the last event (a _heartbeat_).

-The information collected is:
+The information collected comprises:

-- Generated anonymous machine ID
 - AI Engine version
-- Python runtime version
+- Python env info
-- System environment (OS, CPUs)
+- System environment (OS, CPU, etc)
-- Containerization technology
-- AI acceleration technology
 - Timezone
-- Basic details of the pipeline config
-  - Generated anonymous pipeline ID
-  - Quantity and names of input and output streams
+- Anonymous pipeline info (# of input/output streams, etc)
 - Details of error messages
-- FIXME: complete this list

 This mechanism imposes minimal runtime overhead.
 Data collection events are batched and sent asynchronously.
 Any failure in statistics collection will not affect the state of the